Aosana/Brii/README.md

 ### Pagefile In The Prevention Of Memory Crashes

 Bigger Skyrim mod lists need a lot of memory, and when there is not enough available it may fail to allocate more.
 To fix this, you'll want to have a bigger [page file](https://www.ibm.com/docs/en/opw/8.2.0?topic=tuning-optional-increasing-paging-file-size-windows-computers).

+# Updating

+If this mod list receives an update, please check the changelog before doing anything.
+Always back up your saves or start a new game after updating!

+**Wabbajack will delete all files that are not part of the mod list when updating!**

+This means that any additional mods you have installed on top of the mod list will be deleted.
+Your saves will be kept, but please check each update changelog to see if the update is save-compatible.
+Your downloads folder will not be touched!

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing mod list_ button.